 Great question, let’s tackle that next.

-What Should My Macros Be?
+What Should My Macros Be For Weight Loss?

 The easiest way to calculate your macros is to run a macro calculator but we’ll run you through the science behind how your unique macros are determined here.

 - How tall are you and how much do you weigh?

 - What is your goal (weight loss, gain, maintenance, etc.)?